Carl Spaatz: Civil Air Patrol

-From 1948 until 1959, he served as the first Chairman of Civil Air Patrol's National Board.
+From 1948 until 1959, he served as the second Chairman of Civil Air Patrol's National Board.
 In 1964, CAP honored him by making his name synonymous with the highest cadet achievement, C/Colonel.
 The award's first recipient being C/Col Douglas C. Roach from Michigan Wing in November of the same year.
 Since then, only 2,280 cadets have received this honor nationwide (as of February 2022).

 Later life

 In July 1945, President Harry S. Truman nominated Spaatz for promotion to the permanent rank of general.
 Spaatz succeeded Arnold as Commanding General of the Army Air Forces on 11 February 1946.
 After the creation of the independent Air Force by the National Security Act of 1947 and Truman's Executive Order No. 9877, Spaatz was appointed as the first Chief of Staff of the new United States Air Force in September 1947.

 Spaatz retired from the military at the rank of general on 30 June 1948, and worked for Newsweek magazine as military affairs editor until 1961.
 He also served on the Committee of Senior Advisors to the Air Force Chief of Staff from 1952 until his death; and was the first President of the Air Force Historical Foundation during 1953.
 In 1954, Spaatz was appointed to the congressional advisory board set up to determine the site for the new United States Air Force Academy.

 Spaatz died at the Walter Reed Medical Center in Washington, D.C., on 14 July 1974, from congestive heart failure.

 He was buried at the Academy's cemetery in Colorado Springs, Colorado.